LINKS

 Home

-Imagine a new movie that tells the stories surrounding
+Imagine a new documentary that tells the stories behind

-There were so many Christmas song written during the past 300 years that it will take about seven hours to tell all of the stories.
+There were so many Christmas songs written during the past 300 years that it will take about seven hours to tell all of the stories.

 So, the planned two-hour movie has now been converted into a six-hour mini-series.